rbenitezpagan/labs_integrity/labs/lab_02/README.md

 ![Trigger](/labs/lab_02/os_windows/images/03_Trigger.png)

 There are different settings for your trigger.
-In a real scenario you could probably choose Weekly or if it is a really important application you could choose Daily, however, for this demo you can use the **One Time** option just mind the hour and minutes you set and give yourself some 5 to 10 minutes from this moment.
+In a real scenario you could probably choose Weekly or if it is a really important application you could choose Daily.
+Lets choose the **Daily** option and just mind the hour and minutes you set and give yourself some 5 to 10 minutes from this moment.

 ![NewTrigger](/labs/lab_02/os_windows/images/03A_NewTrigger.png)